-Mr. Kusugak (interpretation): Thank you, Mr. Speaker.
-People who smoke carry around their packs and yes, they're not supposed to throw their cigarette butts on the ground.
-There has to be proper disposal of their cigarette butts, like carrying their own ashtrays and so on, Mr. Speaker.
+Hon.
+Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
+People who smoke carry their cigarette packs around and they're not supposed to throw their cigarette butts on the ground.
+People should take their own initiative and not just rely on the government or the local housing organizations.
+There has to be proper disposal of cigarette butts, like carrying their own ashtrays and so on.
+They can start this on their own, Mr. Speaker.

-(interpretation ends) Some responsibility has to be born by the smoker to ensure that their cigarettes are discarded properly so that children can't get them, so that other people can't get at them.
-You know, when we talk about tuberculosis and other diseases being spread, some of that is spread by taking somebody else's cigarettes and picking up cigarette butts.
+(interpretation ends) Some responsibility has to be borne by the smoker to ensure that their cigarettes are discarded properly so that children can't get at them, so that other people can't get at them.
+When we talk about tuberculosis and other diseases being spread, some of that is spread by taking somebody else's cigarettes and picking up cigarette butts.
 I think there has to be responsibility by smokers to dispose of their cigarettes properly, and I encourage that and would love to hear maybe some incentives on making that happen.

-The goal here is to make sure that there is no more smoking in public housing or government operated buildings or rental units to make them a safer place and a healthier place for everybody in which to live.
-Especially the public housing units; people get moved from one house to another.
-If you're a non-smoker and you move into a smoker's house, it's very difficult to breath properly.
-It cost a lot of money renovate smoke damage, from cigarette smoke itself, so I encourage people to listen and make sure that if you are butting your cigarette, you're doing it to a proper place to dispose of.
+The goal here is to make sure that there is no more smoking in public housing or government-operated buildings or rental units to make them a safer place and a healthier place for everybody in which to live, especially the public housing units, where people get moved from one house to another.
+If you're a non-smoker and you move into a smoker's house, it's very difficult to breathe properly.
+It costs a lot of money to renovate smoke damage from cigarette smoke itself, so I encourage people to listen and make sure that if you are butting your cigarette, you're doing it into a proper place to dispose of.
 Thank you, Mr. Speaker.